Skip to main content

 The basics

 The credit is not a voucher, cashback offer or discount code to redeem later.
 It is added to the Octopus energy account balance and then reduces future bills.
-Octopus currently says home referrals are worth £50 each, while business or charity account referrals are treated separately.
+Business, charity and existing-customer situations can be treated differently, so check the live Octopus wording if that applies to you.

 What happens when you click a referral link

-When you click a referral link, including the one on this site, it opens the Octopus signup flow with the referral attached to the visit.
+When you click a referral link, including our referral link, it opens the Octopus signup flow with the referral attached to the visit.
 You still need to enter your address, choose a tariff and complete the normal checks.
 The referral link does not choose the tariff for you.

-My referral identifier is solemn-boat-668.
-If you are ready to switch online, the least fiddly route is to start from the referral link and complete the signup without switching to a comparison site or a separate Octopus tab halfway through.
+If you are ready to switch online, the least fiddly route is to start from the referral page, open the Octopus signup flow from there and complete the Octopus signup in the same journey.

 What to check before you switch

 A referral credit is useful, but it should not be the main reason to choose a tariff.
-Before signing up, check whether you are on a fixed deal with exit fees, whether you need a smart meter for the tariff you want and whether an EV, solar, heat-pump or Economy 7 setup changes the comparison.
+Before signing up, check whether you are on a fixed deal with exit fees, whether you need a smart meter for the tariff you want, whether your current meter will stay compatible after the switch and whether an EV, solar, heat-pump or Economy 7 setup changes the comparison.

 If you are still deciding, start with the tariff guides, the postcode comparison tool or the Octopus review before using any referral link.